brimdata/zed/docs/lake/format.md

 alongside the journal entry.
 This way, the snapshot at HEAD may be efficiently computed by locating the most recent cached snapshot and scanning forward to HEAD.

-#### Scaling a Journal

-When the sizes of the journal snapshot files exceed a certain size (and thus becomes too large to conveniently handle in memory), the snapshots can be converted to and stored in an internal sub-pool called the "snapshot pool".
-The snapshot pool's pool key is the "from" value (of its parent pool key) from each commit action.
-In this case, commits to the parent pool are made in the same fashion, but instead of snapshotting updates into a snapshot ZNG file, the snapshots are committed to the journal sub-pool.
-In this way, commit histories can be rolled up and organized by the pool key.
-Likewise, retention policies based on the pool key can remove not just data objects from the main pool but also data objects in the journal pool comprising committed data that falls outside of the retention boundary.

-> Note we currently record a delete using only the object ID.
-In order to
-> organize add and delete actions around key spans, we need to add the span
-> metadata to the delete action just as it exists in the add action.

 #### Journal Concurrency Control